Social psychology: Heuristics

-Heuristics are cognitive shortcuts which are used to make decisions in lieu of conscious reasoning.
+Heuristics are cognitive shortcuts that are used to make decisions in place of conscious reasoning.
 The availability heuristic occurs when people estimate the probability of an outcome based on how easy that outcome is to imagine.
 As such, vivid or highly memorable possibilities will be perceived as more likely than those that are harder to picture or difficult to understand.
 The representativeness heuristic is a shortcut people use to categorize something based on how similar it is to a prototype they know of.
 Several other biases have been found by social cognition researchers.
 The hindsight bias is a false memory of having predicted events, or an exaggeration of actual predictions, after becoming aware of the outcome.
-The confirmation bias is a type of bias leading to the tendency to search for or interpret information in a way that confirms one's preconceptions.
+Confirmation bias is a type of bias that leads to a tendency to search for or interpret information in a way that confirms one's preconceptions.

 Schemas

 Schemas are generalized mental representations that organize knowledge and guide information processing.
 They organize social information and experiences.
 Schemas often operate automatically and unconsciously.
 This leads to biases in perception and memory.
 Schemas may induce expectations that lead us to see something that is not there.
 One experiment found that people are more likely to misperceive a weapon in the hands of a black man than a white man.
 This type of schema is a stereotype, a generalized set of beliefs about a particular group of people (when incorrect, an ultimate attribution error).
-Stereotypes are often related to negative or preferential attitudes and behavior.
+Stereotypes are often associated with negative or preferential attitudes and behaviors.
 Schemas for behaviors (e.g., going to a restaurant, doing laundry) are known as scripts.